Watch: Passengers clash with Jetstar staff after flight cancelled

 But it was not until about 11.45pm that they were transferred to the hotel.

-The family had to also foot the bill on hotel changes and other costs associated with their disrupted travel plans in Australia.
+The family had to also foot the bill for hotel changes and other costs associated with their disrupted travel plans in Australia.

 But Anand's husband said the family's biggest peeve with the experience was the rudeness of staff, the delays informing passengers and the difficulty getting Jetstar to help.